 Choose your accommodations wisely.

-I’ve stayed in all sorts of places from hostels to AirBnBs to all-inclusive resorts to luxury hotels.
-I can remember on several occasions where I would wake up to what sounded like people above me moving furniture.
+I’ve stayed in all sorts of places from hostels to Airbnbs to all-inclusive resorts to luxury hotels.
+I can remember several occasions when I would wake up to what sounded like people above me moving furniture.
 All night long.

 I’ve been woken up by street noise, slamming doors, barking dogs, crying babies, and loud music from spring breakers.
-I once stayed in an AirBnB where the mattress and bed were so terrible that I had to sleep on the floor.
-And one time I accidentally booked a smoking room at a hotel (because it was cheap), and woke up the next day coughing.
+I once stayed in an Airbnb where the mattress and bed were so terrible that I had to sleep on the floor.
+One time I accidentally booked a smoking room at a hotel (because it was cheap) and woke up the next day coughing.
 Blechhhh.